Pull Requests are a powerful tool for code review and knowledge sharing.

 Another benefit is that the automation gives feedback earlier.
 The earlier the feedback, the better.
 Ideally we should even be able to run these automated checks locally to have the feedback during the development.

 And when automated, there are way less comments to handle.
-The less comments there are, the easier it is for everyone.
+The fewer comments there are, the easier it is for everyone.
 The author doesn't have to handle them.
 And the reviewers don't have to come and check later to see if they are resolved.

 Find what works for you